8 Tips for Designing Windows Phone Apps:

 Create a navigation flowchart, showing how the pages in your app interrelate.
 It will give you a clearer picture of how users should get around in your app.
 Group like pages and then decide if each group should be in panorama, pivot or app bar style based on how users will interact.
 Even if you’re not artistically inclined, sketch simple wireframes for your pages and try different iterations.
 Sketches are always easier to modify than code.

-For reference: Windows Phone Design Process - Structure
+Windows Phone Design Process - Structure

 3. Love the grid